-When I went shopping this week, I found the most beautiful honey crisp apples for my new apple cinnamon bread recipe.
+When shopping this week, I found the most beautiful honey crisp apples for my vegan apple cinnamon bread recipe.
 Although I don't care for sweets much, there is something special about apple cinnamon bread.
 Even though it's technically bread, it screams dessert at the same time.

 My family loves anything with apples and cinnamon.
-As a result, I created a whole-foods, refined sugar-free apple cinnamon bread for the sweets lover sat my house.
+So, as a result, I created a whole-foods, refined sugar-free apple cinnamon bread for the sweets lover who lives at my house.

-Whenever I make apple bread or any apple dessert, I like to use honey crisp apples.
-Even though any apple can be used, I prefer honey crispy apples.
+I like to use honey crisp apples whenever I make apple bread or any dessert.
+But, even though I prefer honey crisp apples, I recommend sweet apples.
 Not only are honey crisp apples incredibly crisp, but they also boast a delicate sweet-tart balance and a light berry flavor.

 Regardless of what apples you choose for baking apple bread, remember to pick organic apples because they are always on the dirty dozen's fruit list to buy organic.